firecracker-microvm/firecracker/docs/network-setup.md

 sudo ip link del tap0
 ```

+### Cleanup using `nft`

-You'll then want to delete the two nftables rules for NAT routing from the
+You'll want to delete the two nftables rules for NAT routing from the
 `postrouting` and `filter` chains.
 To do this with nftables, you'll need to
 look up the _handles_ (identifiers) of these rules by running: